 Development Consent Order (DCO)

 After our two public consultations, Heathrow will submit a final proposal to the Planning Inspectorate as part of an application for a Development Consent Order (DCO) under the Planning Act 2008.
 The decision on whether to grant the DCO will be made by the Secretary of State following a public examination period led by the Planning Inspectorate.

 The DCO application will include requests for a range of powers and authorisations, including powers for the compulsory acquisition of land.

-Construction on the main works (including the runway) will begin shortly after the DCO has been granted, expected in early 2021.
+Construction on the main works (including the runway) will begin shortly after the DCO has been granted.
 It is possible that some early works will take place before then.
 Any early works will be subject to consultation and environmental assessment as required.

 Expansion is a Nationally Significant Infrastructure Project and permission to build the runway will take granted via a Development Consent Order in accordance with the Planning Act 2008 The Planning Act was introduced specifically for projects of this scale and national importance.

 Other such projects are Hinkley Point Nuclear Power Station and the Thames Tideway Tunnel.